 Daily vs. real-time backups

 Daily backups are backups that are run once daily.
-Real-time backups work a bit differently in that your site notifies us of any changes, and those changes prompt an hourly backup to be made.
-If nothing has changed on your site, we will typically not make an hourly backup.
+Real-time backups work a bit differently in that your site notifies us of any changes, and those changes prompt a backup to be made right away.

 We generally recommend users who have very active sites, like those running a WooCommerce store, bbPress, or high-activity blog, to pick a Jetpack plan with the real-time backup feature.

 What isn’t backed up